JohnCosta27/RealTimeTradingSystem/log/logbook.md

 ## 22/11/2022
 It has been too long without an update, I have been very busy with deadlines recently.
 However today I have started the Interim report, and added a lot of detail.

+## 23/11/2022
+Adding sections about version control monorepos and git worktrees.